Nail and Skin Care

 Content Contributor: Karen Arnold-Korzeniowski, BSN, RN and Allyson Van Horn, MPH

-During cancer therapy, you may notice changes in your skin and/or nails.
-These changes vary based on the type and dose of therapy you are receiving.
+During cancer treatment, you may notice changes in your skin and/or nails.
+These changes depend on the type and dose of treatment you are receiving.

 What nail and skin changes can happen during cancer treatment?

+Chemotherapy: Changes in skin tone or pigmentation (color), very dry skin, rashes, redness, peeling, and being more sensitive to sunlight.
 Your fingernails and toenails may become discolored, weak, break, lift off, or develop ridges (which will grow out over time).
-For most people, the nail changes will be short-term and will grow back to normal after some time.
-It may take about 6 months after treatment is stopped for nails to return to their prior condition.
+For most people, the nail changes will be short-term and will go back to normal after some time.
+It may take about 6 months after treatment is stopped for your nails to go back to normal.

 • Wash with warm water and mild, unscented soap.

-• You can use your normal deodorant.
-If a product appears to irritate your skin, stop using it and try another brand.
-You may benefit from a "non-allergenic" product.
+• Use your normal deodorant.
+If a product starts to bother or irritate your skin, stop using it and try another brand.
+A "non-allergenic" options might help.

 • Use an electric razor for shaving to avoid cuts.

-• Avoid tight clothing or irritating fabrics, such as wool, that may rub your skin.
+• Avoid tight clothing or irritating fabrics, like wool, that may rub your skin.

 • Protect your skin from sunlight.
 Use SPF 30 or higher, even on overcast days.
 Wear a hat and long-sleeved clothing to cover exposed skin and/or carry an umbrella when out during peak sun hours.